SZ-X-ray Surface Brightness Fluctuations in the SPT-XMM clusters: Constraints out to

-Our analyses of SPT images proceed as in \citet{romero2024} with the exception of the analysis of SPT-CLJ0014-3022 which is not in the SPT-SZ survey.
-In particular, the dataset\footnote{Available at \url{https://doi.org/10.17038/HEP/2342125}.} does not include half maps, but rather a single map out to large cluster-centric radii.
+The dataset for SPT-CLJ0014-3022 \citep{Crawford2022} does not include half maps, but rather a single map out to large cluster-centric radii.
 The map is tapered starting at roughly $3 R_{500}$.
 Two point sources are evident in the map (both are beyond $2 R_{500}$) and are masked.

 A mean level is found at radii beyond $R_{500}$ and is subtracted.
 A $\beta$ model is then fit to the cluster and a power spectrum within Ring 1 can be calculated on the resultant $\delta y/\bar{y}$ image, which will include power from the noise.
 Power spectra are computed in six non-overlapping regions of equivalent radius of Ring 1 spaced far from the cluster center.
 That is, for each region, $i$, a corresponding $(\delta y/\bar{y})_i$ map is computed by moving the $\bar{y}$ model center to the center of the region.
 From these power spectra of ``noise realizations", we debias and derive uncertainties on the desired SZ surface brightness fluctuations.